a-aliseda/COVID-19_Angel/data_tables/vaccine_data/global_data/readme.md

 - readme.md: Description of contents and list of data sources

 ## Data sources
-### Data updated after 9/2/2022
+### Data updated after 9/6/2022
-- On 9/2/2022, the CRC changed the data sources for all its vaccination data.
+- On 9/6/2022, the CRC changed the data sources for all its vaccination data.
 The current data sources are:
   - US Centers for Disease Control and Prevention (CDC): https://covid.cdc.gov/covid-data-tracker/#vaccinations
   - Our World in Data (OWiD): https://ourworldindata.org/covid-vaccinations
   - World Health Organization (WHO): https://covid19.who.int/who-data/vaccination-data.csv

-### Data updated before 9/2/2022
+### Data updated on 9/5/2022 and before
 - Aggregated data sources:
   - US Centers for Disease Control and Prevention (CDC): https://covid.cdc.gov/covid-data-tracker/#vaccinations
   - Our World in Data (OWiD): https://ourworldindata.org/covid-vaccinations